 During typhoon season, the rains dislodge debris that falls on the road and causes landslides.
 And if that isn’t scary enough, the walls of the nearby gorge can fail when there’s seismic activity.

-Now, let’s shift our focus to America and look at 5 dangerous highways there.
+Now, let’s shift our focus to America and look at some dangerous highways there.

 The US-285 was built in 1926 for rural traffic.
 But, it later became heavily used for oil transport, making the road less safe.

 In addition, many trucks use this road.
-Add to that visiting motorists unfamiliar with the tricky road, and you end up with one of the deadliest highways in the country.
+Add to that visiting motorists unfamiliar with the tricky road, and you end up with one of the deadliest highways in the U.S.

 According to an earlier study, a section of the I-95 near Fort Lauderdale can claim the “deadliest mile” title in the United States.
 From 2000 to 2019, this one-mile stretch of road had 50 times the number of fatal car crashes versus the average highway mile.